openmeteo/pthelma/doc/dev/spatial.rst

-   :samp:`{output_filename_prefix}-{d}.tif`, where *d* is the *date* formatted by :func:`datetime.strftime()` with the format *date_fmt*; however, if *date_fmt* contains spaces or colons, they are converted to hyphens.
-If the file already exists, the function returns immediately without doing anything. *funct* and *kwargs* are passed to :func:`integrate()`.
+   :samp:`{output_filename_prefix}-{d}.tif`, where *d* is the *date* formatted by :func:`datetime.strftime()` with the format *date_fmt*; however, if *date_fmt* contains spaces or colons, they are converted to hyphens.  *funct* and *kwargs* are passed to :func:`integrate()`.

    If some of the time series referenced in *stations_layer* don't have *date*, they are not taken into account in the integration.
 If no time series has *date*, the function does nothing.

+   The function stores in the output file a gdal metadata item that records the list of input files from which the output has been calculated.
+This can be the same as the list of files in *stations_layer*, but it can be less if some of these files do not include *date*.
+If the output file already exists, the function examines the recorded list and checks whether it has been calculated from all available data (occasionally more data becomes available between subsequent runs); if yes, the function returns without doing anything.

 .. class:: SpatializeApp